Resilient Vinyl Flooring Care and Maintenance

 Care for Stains, Spills, Scuffs and other Substances

 There will be times when it is necessary to use more aggressive cleaning methods on your resilient vinyl floor.
 Substances such as acids, blood, dyes, paints, solvents and other contaminants will require special treatment.

 To learn more about the treatment of these types of spills, please download the complete care and maintenance guide.

 to keep your resilient floors looking their best.
 We do not recommend that you use vinegar as a cleaner for you resilient vinyl floors.
 While vinegar makes a great cleaner for household dirt, over time it can damage your floors because it is not pH balanced.
 Also, please do not use steam to clean your floors.
 The extreme temperatures can cause expansion of the vinyl which could lead to wrinkles and glue bond issues.

-For more detailed instructions on how to properly care for your floor, please download here at Resilient Care.
+For more detailed instructions on how to properly care for your floor, please the Floor Care Center

 Use Chair and Appliance Pads to protect your vinyl Floor

 Make sure furniture legs have large surface, non-staining floor protectors.
 Replace small, narrow metal or dome-shaped glides with smooth, flat guides that are in full contact with the floor.